Analyzing Transformers in Embedding Space: Introduction

-We provide extensive empirical evidence for the credibility of our proposal.
 On the interpretation front (Fig.~\ref{fig:figure_1}, Left), we provide qualitative and quantitative evidence that Transformer parameters can be interpreted in embedding space.
-We also show that when fine-tuning a pretrained LM on a sentiment analysis task (over movie reviews), projecting \emph{changes} in parameters into embedding space yields words that characterize sentiment towards movies.
-Second (Fig.~\ref{fig:figure_1}, Center), we show that given two distinct instances of BERT pretrained with different random seeds \citep{sellam2022multiberts}, we can align layers of the two instances by casting their weights into the embedding space.
-We find that indeed layer \emph{i} of the first instance aligns well to layer \emph{i} of the second instance, showing the different BERT instances converge to a semantically-similar solution.
+We also show that when fine-tuning GPT-2 on a sentiment analysis task (over movie reviews), projecting \emph{changes} in parameters into embedding space yields words that characterize sentiment towards movies.
+Second (Fig.~\ref{fig:figure_1}, Center), we show that given two distinct instances of BERT pretrained from different random seeds \citep{sellam2022multiberts}, we can align layers of the two instances by casting their weights into the embedding space.
+We find that indeed layer \emph{i} of the first instance aligns well to layer \emph{i} of the second instance, showing the different BERT instances converge to a semantically similar solution.
 Last (Fig.~\ref{fig:figure_1}, Right), we take a model fine-tuned on a sentiment analysis task and ``transfer'' the learned weights to a different model that was only pretrained by going through the embedding spaces of the two models.
 We show that in 30\% of the cases, this procedure, termed \emph{stitching}, results in a classifier that reaches an impressive accuracy of 70\% on the IMDB benchmark \citep{imdb} without any training.

-Overall, our findings suggest that analyzing Transformers in embedding space is fruitful for both interpretability and as a tool to relate different models that share a vocabulary, and opens the door to interpretation methods that operate in embedding space only.
+Overall, our findings suggest that analyzing Transformers in embedding space is valuable both as an interpretability tool and as a way to relate different models that share a vocabulary and that it opens the door to interpretation methods that operate in embedding space only.
 Our code is available at \githublink.